Todd Crag

 Todd Crag is a hill and a satellite peak of Loughrigg Fell at 224 m (735 ft) it is not classed as a fell but is a vantage point near Ambleside.

 Topography

 The hill is surrounded with other mountains to the north and north west and to the south Windermere water.
 To the East is Ambleside and other eastern fells.
 It is not to be confused with the Todd Crag which lies between the Bannisdale Beck and the Longsleddle valley.

 Ambleside

-A very sinister looking hill with its Eastern and Southern flanks covered by trees leading into a grasslands towards the rocky outcrop on top with its sharp and spiky rocks that look like teeth or fangs.
+A sinister looking hill with its Eastern and Southern flanks covered by trees leading into a grasslands towards the rocky outcrop on top with its sharp and spiky rocks that look like teeth or fangs.
 After the summit there is a slight depression as the ridge continues towards Loughrigg Fell.

 Clappersgate (A593)

 There is not much of a view apart from trees leading up from the A593 past the grand houses and just sticking up is The Tarn Tor Crags.